-Luckily, we’ve come to a point where there are so many manufacturers designing hybrid jackets that incorporate treated down or a combination of different materials into one jacket that the decisions we have to make as avid outdoorsman have become a bit easier.
+Luckily, we’ve come to a point where there are so many manufacturers designing hybrid jackets, that incorporate treated down or a combination of different materials into one jacket, that the decisions we have to make as avid outdoors adventurers have become a little bit easier.

 How to wash your synthetic jacket

-Jackets with synthetic insulation usually consist of a windproof outer with a smooth or slightly rough surface.
-These very light fabrics are treated, making them water-repellent.
-The synthetics used for the insulation are ultra-thin with a continuous filament, which weaves around, interlocking with itself.
-In the air spaces in between, warmth is retained, resulting in an insulating effect.
+Jackets with synthetic insulation usually consist of a windproof outer with a smooth or slightly roughened surface.
+These very light fabrics are treated to make them water-repellent.
+The synthetic fabrics used for the insulation are ultra-thin with a continuous filament that weaves around, interlocking with itself.
+In the air spaces in between, body warmth is retained, resulting in an insulating effect.
 You could compare the insulation in such synthetic jackets to a wad of cotton.

-Then, you’ll have to reproof the face fabric of your wet garment with a spray (to apply it, hang it up), provided that you didn’t use a wash-in treatment.
+Then, you’ll have to re-coat the outer of your wet garment with a spray (best applied while the garment is hung up), provided that you didn’t use a wash-in treatment.
 Keep in mind that regardless of whether you choose to use a spray or a wash-in treatment, the result will be the same.
 One is not better than the other!
 It’s all subjective.
 After applying the water-repellent, the garment will have to be exposed to warmth for the treatment to fully set in.
 The easiest way to do this is to use the dryer.
 By the way, heat has the added plus of rejuvenating the fill power of the insulating material.
 So, put your wet and treated jacket in the dryer at a low temperature for about 45 minutes.
 Afterwards, your jacket will be just like new!